Clinically reviewed by Claire Ellis, M.S., BCBA, LBA, National Director of Training & Development.

 - Seek out sensory-friendly holiday experiences.
 Shopping in a crowded mall, among bright lights and holiday music, could be a strong trigger for a child with autism.
 Look for Sensitive Santa or sensory-friendly events in your city so that your child can experience the holiday magic without the sensory overload.

-- Call the party host ahead of time.
+- If you are attending a holiday gathering, call the party host ahead of time.
 Some children with autism are likely to wander and can be sensory seekers or sensory defensive, which all require parents to understand their child’s environment to keep them safe.
 Ask the host ahead of time if their yard is fenced in, or where there is a safe space for your child to play or rest.
 Knowing any potential safety hazards ahead of time can help put your mind at ease and allow you to plan ahead accordingly.

 - Ensure your child’s favorite foods are within reach.
 Many children have food aversions, sensitivities, or a very limited palate.
 Ensure that your party host has options that your child would like, or bring your own food if the holiday gathering falls during a mealtime and find a quiet space for your child to eat.
 Better yet, plan for your family to eat before you go to avoid a challenge altogether.